 Application to Graduate

-Students must notify The Graduate School of their plan to graduate by selecting “Apply for Graduation” through their ConnectCarolina account no later than the deadline shown in the University Registrar's Calendar for the semester in which they expect to graduate.
+Students must notify The Graduate School of their plan to graduate by submitting an Application for Graduation no later than the deadline shown in the University Registrar's Calendar for the semester in which they expect to graduate.
 Applications should only be submitted when the student realistically intends to graduate that semester and are valid for one semester only.
 If a student does not graduate in the semester expected, s/he must submit another application for graduation in a future semester.

 Students in officially recognized dual degree programs, other than the MD-PhD program, must apply to graduate for both degrees at the same time, even if the requirements for one degree are completed sooner than the second degree.
 Academic programs are asked to provide flexibility so students may be able to walk ceremoniously with their cohort even if they do not earn the degree that semester.
 See Dual Degree Programs for additional information.

 Master's and doctoral degrees are awarded at the end of each semester and the second summer session.
 Formal commencement exercises are held in May and December.

 All students receiving their degrees in May are encouraged to participate in the May commencement ceremony.
 All students receiving their degrees in August and December are encouraged to participate in the December commencement ceremony.